 More says it does not matter if you lie to heretics, or trick them into a confession.
 They have no right to silence, even if they know speech will incriminate them; if they will not speak, then break their fingers, burn them with irons, hang them up by their wrists.
 It is legitimate, and indeed More goes further; it is blessed.

-I didn’t really know much about More except for the fact that he objected to the separation of the church from Rome and later lost his head for it.
-I used to admire him thinking that he was brave enough to die for his convictions.
-But reading this book about his tortures of the heretics made me question my existing view of how things went down.
+I didn’t really know much about More except that he objected to the separation of the church from Rome and later lost his head for it.
+I used to admire him, thinking that he was brave enough to die for his convictions.
+But reading this book about his tortures of the heretics made me question my view of how things went down.

 I also loved this glimpse that Mantel provides of court events through the eyes of how a commoner might view them.
-Cromwell, born in poverty, a man who lived an adventurous life in many foreign places brings a whole new perspective on an age-old story.
+Cromwell, born in poverty and a man who lived an adventurous life in many foreign places, brings a whole new perspective on an age-old story.

-Also, it is good to get an insight into what motivates his actions – the new religion, a longing for equality, loyalty to his mentor Wosley, what seems like a genuine desire to empower England and pull the country into modernity.
+Also, it is good to get an insight into what motivates his actions—the new religion, a longing for equality, loyalty to his mentor Wosley, and what seems like a genuine desire to empower England and pull the country into modernity.

-It seems almost a pity that he has to work with Henry VIII, whose sole aim in life seems to be fathering a male child.
-I was hoping that this book would throw a different light on Henry also, but that is asking a bit too much.
-It helps I think, that so little is known about Cromwell’s private thoughts and early life, it allows Mantel some freedom to develop Cromwell’s character.
+It seems almost a pity that he has to work with Henry VIII, whose sole aim is to father a male child.
+I was hoping that this book would also shed a different light on Henry, but that is asking a bit too much.
+It helps, I think, that so little is known about Cromwell’s private thoughts and early life; it allows Mantel some freedom to develop Cromwell’s character.

 It also allows her to depict other people through his eyes, so we get insights into Anne Boleyn (doesn’t come off as negative as I expected), the courtiers surrounding her, as well as his colleagues.
 These insights are very interesting because:

-1. This is probably the first Henry VIII book that I have read that is written from a common man’s point of view.
-So people like Norfolk, Suffolk, Cranmer etc. are all depicted quite differently – more as colleagues that Cromwell works with, who have their own personal problems, and who have to navigate the King’s moods just like his wife has to do.
+- This is probably the first Henry VIII book I have read that is written from a common man’s point of view.
+So people like Norfolk, Suffolk, Cranmer, etc. are all depicted quite differently—more as colleagues that Cromwell works with, who have their own personal problems, and who have to navigate the King’s moods just like his wife has to do.

-2. Cromwell judges people from different standards than most nobility.
-He values them more for what they do, rather than their rank in life.
+- Cromwell judged people by different standards than most nobility.
+He valued them more for what they did rather than their rank in life.

-3. This is probably the first book about Anne Boleyn that I read that seems true to her character.
-She is not the center of the story, but she appears very realistic like how she would appear to someone who is not a courtier, and who is not swayed by her charm.
+- This is probably the first book about Anne Boleyn that I read that seems true to her character.
+She isn’t the story’s center, but she appears very realistic, like how she would appear to someone who isn’t a courtier and who isn’t swayed by her charm.

 That said, Cromwell did creep me out quite a bit towards the end, with his ambiguous attitude towards Mary Boleyn and Jane Seymour.
 He seems strongly attracted to both girls.
 Especially Jane Seymour – his tone veers between fatherly, and elderly lecher, and all those interactions between the two totally creeped me out.
 It also rang a little false as it seemed a bit unrealistic that Jane (who was supposedly such a goody-goody) actually spoke so openly to him.